Peter-L-SVK/PyLine/README.md

 Contributions are welcome!
 See [CONTRIBUTING](https://github.com/Peter-L-SVK/PyLine/blob/main/CONTRIBUTING.md) file for details.

-For contact please see my email in profile info or use e GitHub’s built-in communication tools.
+For contact please see my email in profile info or use GitHub’s built-in communication tools.

 Please open an issue or pull request for any: